AOSSIE-Org/Agora/README.md

 the candidate should be removed from all preferences in ballots
 3) Take care in TransferValue traits that also winners are taken into account when we check continuing ballots....
 -----------------------------------------------------------------
-Terminal commands to run the code:
+Examples of terminal commands to run the code:

 sbt -J-Xmx4G -J-Xms4G